 Related reading: This is why the world of relationships won’t be the same without PMS

-6. When we get depressed of the bloating
+6. When we bloating leaves us depressed

 7. Oh, the cramps!